rsk/rsk.github.io/updates.md

 ### This page contains updates on what is happenning
+- 2022 july 10 1:40 am: Just finished the 3rd chapter rewrite of PVPIE: Novel oh my its very distrubing to write.
+But some chapters should be unfiltered.
+Hope it remains the same in translation.
 - 2022 july 9 11:24 am: Going downward spiral annatu anipisthundi.
 Unable to connect with people.
 I am having very bad dreams.
 I am sleeping a lot.
 Dont know where this will take me.
 I feel like going back to India.
 But cannot. leading a abandoned and stupid life.
 - 2022 july 8 13:16 pm: తెలుగు తునకలు instapage is only outlet i have in my life considering only couple of people whom i talk to.who talk to me in this whole world.
 - 2022 july 8 12:19 pm: Going through lot of things in life all at once. started reading and byhearting bhagavadgita(7/700).